Hyundai may suspend production at one of its Chinese plants as slowdown bites

 All of Hyundai’s five factories in China are operated by its Chinese joint venture with BAIC Motor Corp, at which about 2,000 employees have taken voluntary retirement or transferred to other factories, the statement said.

+Hyundai’s redesigned Sonata sedan, which was unveiled on Wednesday, has also sparked hopes that the automaker would be able to regain ground in its mainstay sedan segment, she said.

+Hyundai’s sales in China amounted to only half its total production capacity in the country last year.

 China’s auto industry has been slowing after a period of strong growth, hit by a weakening economy and the fallout of trade frictions with the United States.
-China’s car sales contracted for the first time since the 1990s last year and Hyundai’s sales in China amounted to only half its total production capacity in the country.

-For Hyundai, troubles have been exacerbated by a diplomatic row between Seoul and Beijing that hit demand for South Korean products in China.
+For Hyundai, its troubles have been exacerbated by a diplomatic row between Seoul and Beijing that hit demand for South Korean products in China.

 A lack of attractive models and strong branding also makes Hyundai vulnerable to competition from both Chinese and global carmakers, analysts and dealers have said.

 Hyundai will start to produce its new ix25 SUV at its latest plant in Chongqing from September, according to an internal document seen by Reuters.

-The current ix25 is made at the Plant 1 factory built in 2002.
-The model is Hyundai’s second-biggest selling SUV, with sales reaching more than 75,000 last year, company data showed.
+The current ix25, Hyundai’s second-biggest selling SUV, is made at the Plant 1 factory built in 2002.

 Hyundai Motor CEO Lee Won-hee last week said the company was considering cutting capacity in China, sources said.

-Reporting by Hyunjoo Jin; Additional reporting by Norihiko Shirouzu and Yilei Sun in BEIJNIG and Hayoung Choi in Seoul; Editing by Louise Heavens and David Goodman
+Reporting by Hyunjoo Jin; Additional reporting by Hayoung Choi in Seoul; Editing by David Goodman and Richard Pullin